Who am I?

 As applied social research, I am working on critical analysis of social discourse.

-As applied engineering research, I am involved in developing and running a translation-aid system and a translation teaching/learning platform (みんなの翻訳実習, Plateforme de formation en traduction pour tout le monde, 大家的翻译实践, 다 함께 하는 번역 실습, Eine Übersetzungstrainings-Plattform für alle Welt, 大家的翻譯實踐), in cooperation with NICT, University of Leeds, NII, Rikkyo University and other organisations.
+As applied engineering research, I am involved in developing and running a translation-aid system (currently not functioning) and a translation teaching/learning platform (みんなの翻訳実習, Plateforme de formation en traduction pour tout le monde, 大家的翻译实践, 다 함께 하는 번역 실습, Eine Übersetzungstrainings-Plattform für alle Welt, 大家的翻譯實踐), in cooperation with NICT, University of Leeds, NII, Rikkyo University and other organisations.

 I’m trying to start as a venture business growing Shiitake mushrooms using old library books, which has unfortunately not progressed very far yet.